secretstartups/handbook/people-group/general-onboarding/onboarding-buddies/index.html.md

 The People Experience team will randomly select 3 winners. giveaway link to order a prize from our swag collection (approx $25 value).

-- If the new team member does not complete the **Onboarding Survey** or **Career Mobility Sruvey**, the buddy will not be entered into the raffle.
+- If the new team member does not complete the **Onboarding Survey** or **Career Mobility Survey**, the buddy will not be entered into the raffle.
 - In case of a buddy being selected twice, a re-draw will take place.